-YEARS ENDED DECEMBER 31 2020 2019 Amounts included in contract liabilities at the beginning of the year \$ 534,379 \$ 486,775 Performance obligations satisfied or partially satisfied in previous years (reversal) \$ (353,109) \$ (254,787)
+YEARS ENDED DECEMBER 31 2021 2020 Amounts included in contract liabilities at the beginning of the year \$ 493,597 \$ 534,379 Performance obligations satisfied or partially satisfied in previous years (reversal) \$ (116,002) \$ (353,109)

 As a significant portion of the Company's revenues are recognized over time, the contractual terms which determine when consideration becomes receivable from the customer, such as upon the achievement of certain milestones, the attainment by the Company of such milestones earlier or later than anticipated and the ability to obtain deposits on contracts will influence, among other factors, the balance of trade receivables, contract assets and contract liabilities on a given contract.
 Due to i) the large number of contracts entered into by the Company; ii) the variety of contractual terms of such contracts; and iii) the different level of progress of the underlying projects, the variance of the contract assets and contract liabilities balances is not usually attributable to a single factor, except for significant business combinations or divestitures.
-In 2020 and 2019, there were no business combinations.
-The amount of contract assets and contract liabilities decreased at the end of 2020, reflecting mainly: i) a reclassification of contract balances related to the Oil & Gas business as part of the disposal group classified as held for sale (see Note 39); ii) the reduction of variable consideration expected from certain commercial claims combined with some unfavorable reforecasts on certain major projects; and iii) the disposals of PS&PM businesses in Belgium and in South Africa (see Note 6).
+At the end of 2021, the amount of contract assets and contract liabilities remained at a level comparable to that of the end of 2020.